List of Home and Away characters introduced in 2018: Ebony Harding

 Ebony learns Colby was a member of the River Boys gang and leaks the story to the newspapers.
 She also takes a photo of Colby with fellow River Boy Dean Thompson (Patick O'Connor), which results in Colby's suspension from the police force.
 Ebony starts manipulating Colby's friendship with his housemate Robbo (Jake Ryan) by suggesting that Robbo might be trying to set Colby up.
 Ebony flirts with Robbo and tries to question him about Colby, before kissing him.
 Robbo makes it clear that he is interested in Ebony romantically and she accepts his invitation to a lunch date.
 Hazel moves into Ebony's motel room and gives her two vials of poison.
 Hazel tells Ebony to kill Robbo, as well as Colby.
 Ebony poisons Robbo's drink during lunch, but when he opens up about the death of his partner, she takes his glass and pours the drink away, unable to go through with killing him.
 Ebony sees Colby fighting with Dean and calls the police, leading them to fire Colby from his job.

 Ebony plants her burner phone in Willow's caravan and when Colby finds Willow and Dean with the phone, their relationship is strained.
 Ebony realises that Robbo is becoming suspicious of her, and she later learns he is having her investigated.
 Ebony steals medication from the hospital and then knocks Colby out.
 When he wakes, Ebony explains who she is and then injects him with a muscle relaxant, which will soon stop him breathing.
 Ebony calls the police and sends them to her motel room by pretending she is a concerned guest.
 When they arrive, they find Robbo with Hazel's body.
 Ebony leaves the Bay, believing she has killed Colby and framed Robbo.
 Robbo is charged with Hazel's murder, while Colby is found in time.
 After he returns home, Ebony contacts him via an online chat room and pretends to be his sister.
 She lures Colby to a house in the bush, where she locks him inside a room and pours gasoline around the door.
-Robbo tries to talk her out of setting it alight and he catches her lighter, as she runs outside.
-The police arrive and arrest her.
+Robbo tries to talk her out of setting it alight, but she refuses and drops it, but Robbo manages to catch her lighter.
+Ebony runs outside, attempting to escape, but the police arrive and arrest her.